RajneshB/NITCONF-Evening_batch-Group_2/Docs/README.md

 Version 1.0 approved

-Prepared by group 2,4,9 of evening batch
+Prepared by Johann B Simon, Rajnesh B and Joel Joseph.

 # Table of Contents